-Eligible Impairment Examples of Health conditions Relevant ICF Impairment code Impaired Muscle Power Athletes with Impaired Muscle Power have a Health Condition that either reduces or eliminates their ability to voluntarily contract their muscles in order to move or to generate force Examples of an Underlying Health Condition that can lead to Impaired Muscle Power include spinal cord injury (complete or incomplete, tetra-or paraplegia or paraparesis), muscular dystrophy, post-polio syndrome and spina bifida.
-B730 Limb Deficiency Athletes with Limb Deficiency have total or partial absence of bones or joints as a consequence of trauma.
-Examples of an Underlying Health Condition that can lead to Limb Deficiency include: traumatic amputation, illness (for example amputation due to bone cancer) or congenital limb deficiency (for example dysmelia).
-S740 S750 Hypertonia Athletes with hypertonia have an increase in muscle tension and a reduced ability of a muscle to stretch caused by damage to the central nervous system.
+Eligible Impairment Examples of Health conditions Relevant ICF Impairment code Impaired Muscle Power Athletes with Impaired Muscle Power have a Health Condition that either reduces or eliminates their ability to voluntarily contract their muscles in order to move or to generate force Examples of an Underlying Health Condition that can lead to Impaired Muscle Power include spinal cord injury (complete or incomplete, tetraor paraplegia or paraparesis), muscular dystrophy, post-polio syndrome and spina bifida.
+B730 Movement Athletes with Impaired Passive Range of Movement have a restriction or a lack of passive movement in one or more joints.
+Examples of an Underlying Health Condition that can lead to Impaired Passive Range of Movement include arthrogryposis and contracture resulting from chronic joint immobilisation or trauma affecting a joint.
+B7100-7102

+Limb Deficiency and Limb Length Difference Athletes with Limb Deficiency or Limb Length Difference have an Underlying Health Condition resulting from trauma, illness, or congenital causes affecting the bones or joints which leads to a total or partial absence of a limb or anatomically irregular dimensions.
+Examples of an Underlying Health Condition that can lead to Limb Deficiency, and Limb Length Difference include: traumatic amputation, illness (for example amputation due to bone cancer) or congenital limb deficiency (for example dysmelia). \$740 \$750 Hypertonia Athletes with hypertonia have an increase in muscle tension and a reduced ability of a muscle to stretch caused by damage to the central nervous system.
 Examples of an Underlying Health Condition that can lead to Hypertonia include cerebral palsy, traumatic brain injury and stroke.
 B735

-Alanda Ataxia Athletes with Ataxia have uncoordinated movements caused by damage to the central nervous system.
-Examples of an Underlying Health Condition that can lead to Ataxia include: cerebral palsy, traumatic brain injury, stroke and multiple sclerosis.
+Ataxia Athletes with Ataxia have uncoordinated movements caused by damage to the central nervous system.
+Examples of an Underlying Health Condition that can lead to Ataxia include; cerebral palsy, traumatic brain injury, stroke and multiple sclerosis.
 B760 Athetosis Athletes with Athetosis have continual slow involuntary movements.
 Examples of an Underlying Health Condition that can lead to Athetosis include cerebral palsy, traumatic brain injury and stroke.
-B7650 Impaired Passive Range of Movement Athletes with Impaired Passive Range of Movement have a restriction or a lack of passive movement in one or more joints.
-Examples of an Underlying Health Condition that can lead to Impaired Passive Range of Movement include athrogryposis and contracture resulting from chronic joint immobilisation or trauma affecting a joint.
-B7100-7102 website at http://www.who.int/classifications/icf/en/.
+B7650